DerrickLamers/cncjswiki/Using-Pendants.md

 Pendants are CNCjs extensions that let you control CNCjs in other ways than the main CNCjs UI.
 For example, there are pendants for minimal jogging on a small display (cncjs-pendant-tinyweb) and running jobs in a shop environment on a tablet computer (cncjs-shopfloor-tablet).

 The fundamental way of accessing a pendant is by adding a suffix to the browser URL that points to CNCjs.
 For example, if the main CNCjs URL is "http://localhost:8000/", you might access cncjs-shopfloor-tablet via "http://localhost:8000/tablet".
-There are some complications and specific scenarios that will be described below in the Using Pendants section.
+Some specific scenarios are described below in the [Running Pendants](https://github.com/cncjs/cncjs/wiki/Using-Pendants#running-pendants) section.

 _This page describes pendants that involve graphical controls.
 There are some other "keyboard" pendants that do not involve a graphical user interface, but rather let you use the buttons on various kinds of keyboards and game controllers.
 They work differently and are not described here._